Lara C. W. BlanchardChair, Asian StudiesProfessor of Art and Architecture

 Member, College Art Association

 My interdisciplinary research interests include gender and art in China, text-image relationships, and Chinese theories of representation.
 I focus on pictorial arts: paintings, woodblock prints, photography, and video.
-Since 1993 I have worked primarily on the arts of the Song dynasty (960-1279), but in recent years I have begun to write about arts of later periods including the Ming dynasty (1368-1644) and the contemporary era.
+Since 1993 I have worked primarily on the arts of the Song dynasty (960-1279), but in recent years I have begun to write about arts of later periods through the contemporary era.
 Though much of my research examines how images themselves can be gendered and how artists participate in constructing idealized visions of Chinese masculinity and femininity, I also consider the contributions of women as artists and patrons.

 I hope to show my students that art history is the perfect discipline for people who think visually, who have wide-ranging interests in the humanities and social sciences, and who love to travel and learn languages.
 Students in my classes can expect to read not only about art but also about literature, philosophy, history, religion, politics, and women's studies.
 I find coursework in art history to be a vital component of a program in Asian cultures, and learning about Asian art complements the study of European and American art (and vice versa of course).
 In my teaching, I strive to open the eyes of my students as my dedicated art history teachers in high school, college, and graduate school did for me.